The basis for this post is an excellent articlepublished by the University of Hamburg in cooperation with the Federal Office for the Environment.

 But especially the trees in our cities.
 Because the urban environment differs considerably from the original habitat of the trees.

 In cities, the temperature is even higher than in rural areas due to the heat island effect.
-In addition, sealed surfaces dominate in cities, which means that a lot of water drains off without it getting into the soil where the tree has its roots.
+In addition, sealed areas dominate in cities, which means that a lot of water runs off without getting into the layer of earth where the tree has its roots.
 In addition, root growth in cities is often restricted by cramped planting pits.
-Another problem is compacted soils.
+Another problem is compacted soil.
+Many trees are therefore becoming more and more popular Drought stress.

 The authors of the text from Universität Hamburg write: